 3. Lake Washington, Washington

 Offering breathtaking views with the Seattle skyline in the distance, Lake Washington is Pacific Northwest-based freelance writer Jo-Anne Bowen’s favorite fall vacation destination.
-The Hyatt Regency Lake Washington serves as her headquarters.
+Situated on the southeastern shore of the lake, the Hyatt Regency Lake Washington serves as her headquarters.
 Situated on the southeastern shore of the lake, the four-star hotel is located in Renton, Washington.
-“I have just returned from two nights’ stay compliments of Hyatt Hotels and Greenrubino,” says Bowen, who assures us that, “all thoughts and opinions are [her] own.”

 Adjacent to the hotel, you’ll find the beautiful 57-acre Gene Coulon Memorial Beach Park, which offers 1.5 miles of paved, ADA-accessible trails.
 Pay tribute to Jimi Hendricks at the Historical Memorial in Greenwood Memorial Park cemetery.
 Downtown Seattle attractions, including Chihuly Garden And Glass, the Space Needle, and Pike Place Market, are just 20 minutes away.